keithpjolley/SousViduino/README.md

 not going to worry about it for now.
 It's not a problem that needs to be solved.

 ## Long Sad Saga
-I love everything about https://www.adafruit.com except for one thing.
-A lot of their stuff needs soldering.
+I love everything about [adafruit](https://www.adafruit.com/) except for one thing: a lot of their stuff needs soldering.
+I understand why but I wish there was an option to get it pre-assembled.

 I'm not good at soldering fine things.
 I can solder 12 guage wire all day long, or garden irrigation no problem.
 But soldering anything on to a PCB is beyond my skills.
 I burn the chip, the board, the circuit, my fingers, everything but the solder.
 I had originally ordered all the parts needed for this project several